University press: Europe

+Ibero-American

+Ibero-American university publishing accounts for 9% of all ISBN-registered books on the subcontinent.
+University presses play a vital role in transferring knowledge from universities to society through the publication of academic books, such as scientific, technical, and educational texts.

 Oceania

 In Australia, the University of Melbourne was the first to establish its own press: Melbourne University Press, set up to sell books and stationery in 1922, began publishing academic monographs soon after and is the second-oldest publishing house in Australia.
 Other Australian universities followed suit in following decades, including the University of Western Australia Press (1935), University of Queensland Press (1948) and Sydney University Press (1962).
-In the later part of the 20th century some of these presses closed down or were taken over by larger international presses.
+In the later part of the 20th century, some of these presses closed down or were taken over by larger international presses.
 Some survived and built strong reputations for publishing literature, poetry and serious non-fiction.
 In the 21st century several Australian universities have revived their presses or established new ones.
 Their business models and publishing approaches vary considerably.
 Some publish chiefly for general readers while others publish only scholarly books.
 Several have experimented with Open Access publishing and/or electronic-only publishing.
 Some supplement their publishing income by offering distribution services or operating bookshops.
-In January 2019 Melbourne University Press announced a plan to focus increasingly on scholarly books rather than the commercial successes it had become known for, prompting a public debate about the role of university presses.

-In New Zealand, several universities operate scholarly presses.
+In January 2019 Melbourne University Press announced a plan to focus increasingly on scholarly books rather than the commercial successes it had become known for, prompting a public debate about the role of university presses.In New Zealand, several universities operate scholarly presses.
 Auckland University Press has been operating since 1966 and Victoria University Press since the 1970s.